aytenadyn/MySQL-Python-Connection-Tutorial/README.md

 Objectives

-After completing this lab you will be able to:
+After completing this tutorial you will be able to:

 *   Create a database
 *   Create a table